 The Directors of the Managing Agent have prepared the annual accounts on the going concern basis, that the Syndicate will continue to write future business.
-The ability of the Syndicate to meet its obligations as they fall due is underpinned by the support provided by Lloyd's solvency process and its chain of security for any members who are unable to meet their underwriting liabilities.

 The financial statements are reported in US dollars (\$m), which is the functional and presentational currency of the Syndicate, and rounded to the nearest \$0.1m, unless otherwise stated.